jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

 | Geometry and other spatial authoring absent from the blueprint | Respect the existing blueprint profile | Audit as placement data before enabling Trigger/Encounter and other additional types; no arbitrary gameplay-field preservation |
 | Transient/runtime/renderer state | Exclude | Exclude |

-Retaining the destination root UUID is an identity-bookkeeping choice, not retention of old authored state.
-New descendants follow the existing new-instance identity policy and never inherit a source blueprint UUID or unrelated old child UUID.
-If the current loader copies blueprint UUIDs, remove them from the detached source snapshot before construction; do not change the saved blueprint to achieve this.
+Retaining a placed destination root UUID is an identity-bookkeeping choice, not retention of old authored state.
+New descendants follow the existing new-instance identity policy and never inherit unrelated old child UUIDs.
+Blueprint documents omit UUIDs at their serialization boundary.

 A new appearance may invalidate creature clearance at its unchanged position; an Item update may change equipment legality or inventory footprint in an unaffected